Benjamin Rollins Caldwell: Collections

 Pockets Rug Collection (Spring 2011): Jean pockets are sewn together to form a patchwork rug.

 Abc123 (Spring 2011): Composed entirely of children's building blocks, The ABC123 furniture collection was designed with the intention of inspiring children to create and build things out of objects that they are surrounded by.

 BALLISTIC Collection (Spring 2011): .22 caliber rounds have been shot randomly into the bullet resistant surface of the Ballistic collection pieces creating unique explosive patterns.
 At first glance the pieces appear to be a surrealistic representation of a school of jellyfish but upon closer inspection one will notice the metal shots radiating from the bullet's point of impact.
 Composed entirely of 1.25” level 3 bullet resistant laminate acrylic.
 The Ballistic Chair is outfitted with Kevlar seat cushions.

 BINARY Collection (Spring/Fall 2011): Inspired by pallets of obsolete computers and electronics that were collecting dust in a local warehouse.
 The understructure of each piece in the Binary Collection is made from the metal from computer towers and from printers that are riveted together and bent to the proper form.
 The surface is completely covered with a collage of motherboards, computer chips, LED screens and hard drive disks held in place by sheet metal screws.
 The glass from the table was salvaged from an abandoned warehouse.
 The seats of the chairs are made from Ethernet and ribbon cables which have been woven together.

 The American Pipe Dream (Spring 2012): With copper prices at an all-time high, theft of copper has become a growing problem.
 Caldwell became frustrated after a thief stripped the copper out of one of his welding machines; completely destroying the expensive machine for a couple dollars' worth of copper, most likely for the thief's next drug fix.
 The American Pipe Dream Collection is a response to these crimes.
 Composed of half-inch copper piping, which has been soldered together in a maze-like method inspired by the windows computer pipe screen savor.

-CAPPED OUT (Fall 2012): Thousands of colorful repurposed Soda Bottle Caps are attached together using zips ties to a powder-coated steel form, creating the unique shapes of the Capped Out pieces.
-The steel understructure of each piece in the collection is composed of 98% recycled steel content, finished with an environmentally responsibly applied powder coating.
-Six evenly spaced holes are drilled into each soda cap, then a zip tie is threaded through the holes, connecting each soda cap together, and through repetition, creating a strong, durable design.
+CAPPED OUT (Fall 2012): Thousands of colorful repurposed Soda Bottle Caps are attached together using zips ties to a powder-coated steel form, to create the shapes of the Capped Out pieces.
+Six evenly spaced holes are drilled into each soda cap, then a zip tie is threaded through the holes, connecting each soda cap together.
+The steel understructure of each piece in the collection is composed of 98% recycled steel content, finished with an applied powder coating.

 CELEBRATION (Fall 2012): The Celebration Collection is composed entirely of plastic trophy topper figurines affixed together at various points using small screws.
 The collection is meant to signify the importance of unity and bond between people.